davidanderson3/narrow-down/README.md

 - **TMDB integration** – the UI accepts either a direct TMDB API key or uses the deployed Cloud Function proxy (`/tmdbProxy`) to keep the client keyless.

 ### Live Music
-The Live Music tab now focuses on quick Eventbrite lookups for nearby concerts:
+The Live Music tab now focuses on quick Eventbrite lookups for nearby concerts and comedy shows:
 - **Eventbrite personal token input** stored locally so you only paste it once.
-- **Location-based search** that requests your current coordinates and looks for music events (category 103) within a 100-mile radius over the next two weeks.
+- **Location-based search** that requests your current coordinates and looks for music or comedy events (music category 103 and comedy subcategory 3004) within a 100-mile radius over the next two weeks.
 - **Inline status messages** explaining when location sharing is blocked, a token is missing, or no shows were returned.

 ### Restaurants